Upland Resources Limited (UPL.L) (LON:UPL) Shares Gap Up to $0.60

-Shares of Upland Resources Limited (UPL.L) (LON:UPL) gapped up before the market opened on Wednesday .
-The stock had previously closed at $0.60, but opened at $0.63.
-Upland Resources Limited (UPL.L) shares last traded at $0.63, with a volume of 24,331 shares changing hands.
+Upland Resources Limited (UPL.L) (LON:UPL) gapped up prior to trading on Wednesday .
+The stock had previously closed at $0.60, but opened at $0.65.
+Upland Resources Limited (UPL.L) shares last traded at $0.69, with a volume of 23,558 shares trading hands.

 Upland Resources Limited is a principal investment firm specializing in farm-ins and applications for open acreage.
 The firm seeks to invest in the oil and gas exploration and production sectors.
 Upland Resources Limited was founded in 2012 and is based in Saint Helier, Jersey with an additional office in Ashbourne, United Kingdom.